SmithsonianWorkshops/2022-03-30-Smithsonian/index.md

 <strong>Some adblockers block the registration window.
 If you do not see the
   registration box below, please check your adblocker settings.</strong>
+  {% comment %}
+  <p>This workshop has unfortunately sold out.
+We will notify people on the waitlist if new slots open up.
+You can also go to https://datascience.si.edu/carpentries and click the “Sign up for the Carpentries-announce mailing list” button to be alerted when future Smithsonian Carpentries workshops are announced.</p>
+{% endcomment %}

 {% if page.eventbrite1 %}